New moon discovered circling Neptune spotlights solar system's violent past

 Say hello to Hippocamp, a celestial pipsqueak that's making big waves at the edge of our solar system.
 With help from NASA's Hubble Space Telescope, astronomers have confirmed the existence of this tiny moon in orbit around Neptune.

-With a diameter of only 20 miles, the newly characterized moon — named after a mythical half-horse, half-fish sea creature — is the smallest moon yet discovered in orbit around the outermost planet.
-NASA says it's about 100 million times fainter than the faintest star that's visible to the naked eye.
+The newly characterized moon — named after a mythical half-horse, half-fish sea creature — is the smallest moon yet discovered in orbit around the outermost planet.
+NASA says the 20-mile-wide moon is about 100 million times fainter than the faintest star that's visible to the naked eye.

 Hippocamp was first seen in photos taken by Hubble in 2013.
 But its presence — situated close to a much larger moon known as Proteus — posed a mystery: Why hadn't Hippocamp coalesced with or been cast aside by Proteus, an irregularly shaped, 260-mile-wide moon that is roughly 1,000 times more massive?